 “Quality is the best business plan!”

-I was amazed to find out that the organization has set nearly twenty thousand standards, covering everything from manufactured products and technology to food safety, agriculture and healthcare.
-An ISO certification adds credibility to a certain company, by demonstrating that its product or service meets the expectations of the customers based on meeting of certain set criteria.
+I was amazed to find out that the organization has set nearly twenty thousand standards.
+It covers everything from manufactured products and technology to food safety, agriculture and healthcare.
+An ISO certification adds credibility to a certain company.
+It demonstrates that its product or service meets the expectations of the customers based on meeting of certain set criteria.
 For some industries, ISO certification is a legal or contractual requirement.
 An ISO certification ensures that an organization abides by international quality standards and thus the consumers are assured about the quality of the service received by them.
 Thus, it is important for firms to get an ISO certification so that they are easily trusted by customers.